 Sans serif fonts are a lot more informal and work really well for blogs, generic email text (i.e. welcome messages) or statistics.
 Email-safe sans serif fonts include Arial and Tahoma.
 As for web fonts, the Mail Designer 365 brand always uses Open Sans, but for a cool and modern look, we especially like:

 Perhaps you want your font to stand out from the crowd.
 No problem!
 The great thing about web fonts is that there is a font available for every possible use case.
 Here are some ideas of font styles you may want to use in your designs:

 A handwriting style font can really add a personal touch to your email design.
 You can this style of font to sign off an email and give the illusion of a signature, or to make your subscribers feel extra special when inviting them to an exclusive event.

 Brush fonts are glamorous and sophisticated and work really well for headlines if you’re looking for something a bit more artistic and outside of the box.
 The right brush font can work wonders on a standard design and transform it into an elegant masterpiece.

 Typewriter fonts are a classic and perfect for adding a vintage vibe to your design.
 Think murder mystery night or exclusive first look at your new book draft.
-Typewriter fonts are here to stay!
+Typewriter typefaces are here to stay!

 We hope you were able to take some inspiration from these font styles.
 The most important thing is that your font effectively reflects your brand and the message you are trying to communicate in your email design.
 Try some of these unique and eye-catching web fonts out in Mail Designer 365 today!